What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 CALD in Government and Public Policy

 The term is entrenched in official language.
-The Australian Government Style Manual still acknowledges and accepts CALD but advises caution in how it’s used.
+The Australian Government Style Manual still acknowledges and accepts CALD but advises caution in how it is used.
 Key recommendations include:

 - Use “CALD” only for internal or professional audiences.